 Staff will collaborate with each child’s case manager to develop a plan for delivering the accommodations, modifications, supplementary aids and services and technology listed on the IEP.
 Teachers, Aides, counselors, social workers, and Teacher Assistants will work together to meet the needs of students with disabilities during distance learning.

-Marathon will prioritize in-person instruction and services, when safe to do so, for students with disabilities, and will develop contingency plans for remote learning in the event of a school closure.
+Marathon will prioritize in-person instruction and services as staffing and space to maintain social distancing allows, for students with disabilities, and will develop contingency plans for remote learning in the event of a school closure.

 Teachers and service providers must continue to collect data, whether in-person or remotely, and use these data to monitor each student’s progress toward the annual goals and to evaluate the effectiveness of the student’s special education services.